 2 will run just fine on an old dual-core laptop with a Intel iGPU and a 1080p display.

-Running the game on high settings at 1080p on a mid-range GPU like the AMD RX 570 is fine.
-However, at 4K the game will struggle.
-It is possible to manually configure the graphics settings and we find that manually configuring the following settings works great:
+Running the game on high settings at 1080p on a mid-range GPU like the AMD RX 570 with max settings is fine.
+However, SuperTuxKart will struggle and drop frames down to unacceptable levels at 4K unless the settings are reduced.
+Usingto do this gives the best results.

 Verdict and conclusion